ocupop/dartlang.org/src/resources/dart-tips/dart-tips-1.md

 layout: default
 permalink: /resources/dart-tips/dart-tips-ep-1
 title: "A Simple Dart Script - Dart Tips, Ep 1"
 description: "Welcome to Dart Tips, the video series that teaches you all about Dart.
 In our first episode, we show you a simple Dart script and get you comfortable with reading Dart code."
+toc: false
 ---

 <iframe class="dart-tips-video" src="//www.youtube.com/embed/g09UVKyYfIs"